sphinxteam/mlcourse_2019/index.md

 (especially for mac and apple computer) Anaconda (http://anaconda.org), more precisly Python 3.7, with the following modules: numpy, scipy, matplotlib, pandas, h5py, datasets, scikit-learn and scikit-image.
 All these can be installed within anaconda, or with pip.

-For deep-learning, we shall use keras, tensorflow and pytorch.
-All the exercices will be given as <a href="https://jupyter.org/install">jupyter notebooks</a>, so these should be installed as well.
+For deep-learning, we shall use keras (version >= 2.2.4) and tensorflow (version >= 1.13.1) .
+All the exercices will be given as <a href="https://jupyter.org/install">jupyter notebooks</a>, so jupyter should be installed as well.
+We will also use pytorch.

 ### Lectures topic